ZeroTwoData/Data-Engineering-On-AWS/README.md

 # E-Commerce Data Engineering Project Using AWS

-# Introduction
+# Introduction & Goals
-This project was a means to test my data engineering knowledge through the planning & construction of data pipelines, using one the most popular webservices known as "AWS."
+This project was a means to test my data engineering knowledge through the planning & construction of data pipelines, with e-commerce data, using one the most popular webservices known as "AWS."
 If you have no clue what I'm talking about 😂, then your in luck!
 This Github repo was specifically designed to explain exactly what data engineering is and it's purpose in the real world to readers with little technical knowledge.😉

 ## What Is the Purpose of Data Engineering?